iraytrace/orange3_scatter3d/README.md

 Orange3 Example Add-on
 ======================

-This is an example add-on for [Orange3](http://orange.biolab.si).
+This is an add-on for [Orange3](http://orange.biolab.si) that implements a 3D scatter plot.

 Add-on can extend Orange either in scripting or GUI part, or in both.
 We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.